 Cookies:

 - Whisk together flour and nutmeg in a separate bowl.
-Add dry ingredients to wet ingredients 1 cup at a time until mixed thoroughly.
+Add to the butter mixture, 1 cup at a time until mixed thoroughly.

 - Remove dough from bowl and wrap in wax paper.
-Refrigerate for at least an hour.
+Refrigerate for at least 1 hour.

-- When you are ready to make cookies, preheat oven to 350 degrees F. and then take a small chunk of dough and warm slightly in hands.
+- When you are ready to make cookies, preheat oven to 350 degrees F and then take a small chunk of dough and warm slightly in your hands.

-- Arrange on an ungreased cookie sheet.
+- Arrange the logs on an un-greased cookie sheet.
 Bake at 350 degrees F. for 14-16 minutes.
 Cookies should be slightly brown on the bottom, not on the top.
-Remove from oven and cool on cooling rack.
+Remove from oven and cool on a wire rack.

 Frosting:

-- Beat together butter and rum (or rum flavoring).
+- Beat together the butter and rum (or rum flavoring).

-- Spread frosting on each cookie and then run tines of fork over the frosting to resemble bark.
+- Spread frosting on each cookie and then run tines of a fork over the frosting to resemble bark.
+Sprinkle tops with nutmeg.

 Notes

-- Gluten-Free: you can make these gluten-free by using 1-to-1 gluten free flour (I like Bob’s Red Mill).
+- Gluten-Free: you can make these gluten-free by using 1-to-1 gluten free flour (we like Bob’s Red Mill).

 Originally published December 23, 2016 – updated December 11, 2021.